certtools/intelmq-tutorial/lesson-3.md

 ## Basic SMTP

 An SMTP server is running on localhost Port 25 without authentication.
-A webmail client is running at http://localhost:8080/webmail/ login is possible for example as `user@localhost`/`user` or `intelmq@localhost`/`intelmq`. `user` is a catchall for any non-existing mail addresses, including all domains.
+A webmail client is running at http://localhost:8080/roundcube/ login is possible for example as `user`/`user` or `intelmq`/`intelmq`. `user` is a catchall for any non-existing mail addresses, including all domains.

-Hint: The default configuration for the SMTP Bot has STARTTLS set to true, which is not supported by the local mailserver.
+Hint: The default configuration for the SMTP Bot has STARTTLS set to true, which is not supported by the local mailserver configuration.

 ### Send data to a local recipient